TrueCloudLab/frostfs-http-gw/docs/gate-configuration.md

-# NeoFS HTTP Gateway configuration file
+# FrostFS HTTP Gateway configuration file

-This section contains detailed NeoFS HTTP Gateway configuration file description including default config values and some tips to set up configurable values.
+This section contains detailed FrostFS HTTP Gateway configuration file description including default config values and some tips to set up configurable values.

 There are some custom types used for brevity: